pusher/pusher-platform-node/README.md

 }
 ```

-Custom `tokenExpiry` and `tokenLeeway` values can be set by including the relevant keys in the `authOptions` object.
+A custom token expiry value can be set by including a `tokenExpiry` key in the `authOptions` object.

 ```
 let authOptions = {